subdit/family-activity-tracker-client/README.md

 ## FAMILY-ACTIVITY-TRACKER ##
-The Family-Activity-Tracker repository is a full stack web application to allow the users to created their own activities within family.
-To use this application the user have to sign-up and sign-in.
+The Family-Activity-Tracker repository is a full stack web application to allow the users to created their own activities for the family.
+To use this application the user must sign-up and sign-in by using email and create password.

 ## The Main Concept of: Family-Activity-Tracker ##
-The main concept was inspiring by my family day to day basis routine to keep track of our family activities that we have plan out.
-Most of the time my wife was doing the job and keep reminding me what is going on, so as a developer, I to build the app to keep track of all the events for the kids, what to do, where to go and when it will happens.
-I think this application will be usefull for the family like us.
-The calendar will allows the user to bookmark time, date, month and year to create activities.
+The main concept for Family-Activity-Tracker was inspiring by my family day to day activies routine.
+To keep track of our family activities that we have plan out.
+Most of the time my wife was doing the job and keep reminding me what is going on.
+So, as a developer, I want to build the application to help us keeping track of the events as a reminder.
+I think this application will be helpefull for a busy family like us.
+The calendar will allows the user to bookmark date, month and year to create the events.
 A third party API will allows the user to search the location where the events will be by using Google's map.
-The app itself have a lot more features to come and still under developing.
+The application itself has a lot more features to come and still under developing.

 ## User Stories ##
 1. As a user, you will be able to create an account by signUp and signIn.